Huge hack reveals embarrassing details of who’s behind Proud Boys and other far-right websites

 Several domains in the leak are associated with the far-right Proud Boys group, which is known for violent street brawls and involvement in the Jan.
 6 attack on the Capitol and was banned by Facebook in 2018 as a hate group.

 A Twitter account, @epikfailsnippet, that is posting unverified revelations from the leaked data, included a thread purporting to expose administrators of the Proud Boys sites.
-One man who was identified by name as administrator of a local Proud Boys forum was said to be an employee of Drexel University; the university said he hasn’t worked at Drexel since November 2020.
+One man who was identified by name as administrator of a local Proud Boys forum was said to be an employee of Drexel University.
+The university said he hasn’t worked at Drexel since November 2020.

 Technology news site the Daily Dot reported that Ali Alexander, a conservative political activist who played a key role in spreading false voter fraud claims about the 2020 presidential election, took steps after the Jan.
 6 siege to obscure his ownership of more than 100 domains registered to Epik.
 Nearly half reportedly used variations of the “Stop the Steal” slogan pushed by Alexander and others.
 Alexander did not reply to requests for comment from the Daily Dot or, on Tuesday, from The Post.